Is 2579xao6 Easy to Learn? A Beginner's Honest Guide

 Newbies trip on a few pitfalls.
 Spot them early, and you save hours.

 Stack overflow tops the list.
 You push (p) too much without pop (q).
-The stack grows huge and dumps core errors.
+The stack grows huge and dumps a core code bug error.
 Fix it: Count pushes and pops before running.
 Use the VS Code extension's stack viewer.
-It shows depth live.
+It shows depth live and surfaces the classic 2579xao6 code bug pattern of unbalanced ops.

 Skip verbose flags at first.
 Run 2579xao6 -v yourfile.xao6 for step traces.